Set 1 · Study 1 / 5

 We trusted him as a partner but he just disappointed us and failed to meet our expectations.

-Synonyms: displease, let down, fall short, dissatisfy
+Synonyms: let down, upset, displease

 Origin: late Middle English (in the sense ‘deprive of a position’): from Old French desappointer